-Condoms are one of the most effective ways to prevent pregnancy and protect against sexually transmitted infections (STIs).
+Condoms are one of the ways to prevent pregnancy and protect against sexually transmitted infections (STIs).

 But if they aren’t used correctly, you’re more likely to experience breaks, tears, and other issues that can put you and your partner at risk.

 Read on to learn how to correctly use outside and inside condoms and dental dams, what to do if the condom breaks, and more.

 You should always check that your chosen barrier method is safe to use before you plan to engage in intercourse.

 Check the expiration date.
 All condoms or dams have an expiration date printed on the box or the wrapper.
 Don’t use the condom after this date.
 Expired condoms may tear or break more easily.

 Look for obvious defects.
 If a condom feels brittle or sticky, toss it and get a new one.
 If a condom is discolored, has an odor, or has any unusual textures, toss it.
 It’s better to use a condom you can trust.